CromwellEnage/parameter/doc/reference.rst

 indexing an argument pack a little more directly::

     // Use mp_bind on tag::x::binding_fn to access the reference type of _x.
-    check<
+    // Here, boost::mp11::_1 will be bound to the argument type of _y.
+    // Regardless, boost::mp11::_2 will be bound to the argument pack type. check<
         |parameters|_<
             tag::x